MmdRezaSadati/delta-api-readme/README.md

 ## Scenarios

 1. **User Registration & Login:**
-   A new user signs up using the registration endpoint.
-After registration, the user logs in and receives an access token and a refresh token, which will be used for authenticated API requests.
+   A new user signs up via the registration endpoint and logs in to receive JWT tokens for authentication.

-2. **Property Browsing:**
+2. **Property Browsing & Advanced Search:**
-   Users can browse properties with various filters (e.g., by price, address, transaction type) using the `/api/houses` endpoint.
-They can also perform advanced geo-search to locate properties within a specific radius.
+   Users browse properties with various filters and sort options.
+They can use geo-search to find properties within a geographical radius or sort properties by average rating using `/api/houses/by-rating`.

-3. **Booking & Payment:**
+3. **Booking & Payment Processing:**
-   When a user makes a booking, they initiate a payment via `/api/payments/checkout`.
-After payment, the transaction is verified using `/api/payments/verify`, and the booking is updated accordingly.
+   When a user books a property, they initiate payment via `/api/payments/checkout`.
+After payment processing, the payment is verified with `/api/payments/verify` and booking status is updated accordingly.

-4. **Feedback & Loyalty:**
+4. **Feedback & Loyalty System:**
-   After a transaction, a seller or buyer can leave feedback using the unified feedback endpoint.
-The system accumulates loyalty points based on the feedback, and users can view their total points and rewards through the loyalty endpoints.
+   After transactions, users provide feedback (reviews and ratings) via `/api/feedback`.
+The system accumulates loyalty points which users can later view through `/api/feedback/received/:userId` or `/api/feedback/loyalty/:userId`.

-5. **Property Recommendations:**
+5. **Property Recommendations & Price Prediction:**
-   Based on user activity, the recommendation system provides suggestions for properties.
-The recommendation endpoint uses historical data and a dummy neural network model for price prediction.
+   Based on user behavior and historical data, the recommendation system suggests properties via `/api/recommendations/:userId` and provides price predictions using `/api/recommendations/predict`.

-6. **Real-time Interaction:**
+6. **Real-time Communication:**
-   The API supports real-time notifications and chat.
-When a significant event occurs (e.g., booking confirmation or payment update), a notification is sent via Socket.IO.
-Users can also communicate through the chat endpoints.
+   The API supports real-time notifications (via `/api/notifications/send`) and chat functionality (via `/api/chats/*`) to enable instant communication between users, such as between a buyer and seller.

-7. **Social Features:**
+7. **Social Integration:**
-   Users can log in via social authentication (Facebook, Google, LinkedIn) and share properties or comments on social media using the sharing endpoints.
+   Users can log in using their social accounts (Facebook, Google, LinkedIn) and share properties or comments via social sharing endpoints.

 8. **Advanced Reporting:**
-   Admins can access detailed analytical reports on bookings, revenue, and property distribution using the advanced reporting endpoints.
+   Administrators can retrieve comprehensive analytical reports on bookings, revenue, and property distribution using `/api/reporting/advanced`.

 9. **User Profile Management:**
-   Users have a public profile that displays non-sensitive information.
-They can update their profile using the dedicated endpoint to reflect changes in address, contact info, and history.
+   Users can update their public profiles via `/api/users/profile/:id` to reflect changes in contact information, address, and transaction history.

 10. **Gamification:**
-    Users earn loyalty points based on their activities (e.g., leaving feedback, booking properties) which can later be redeemed for rewards, such as discounts on future bookings.
+    The combined feedback system allows users to earn loyalty points based on their activities (e.g., leaving feedback, making bookings) and view their accumulated points.

 ---

+This documentation provides a complete and detailed overview of all available API endpoints and usage scenarios for the Real Estate API.
+Frontend developers can refer to this guide to understand the functionalities and data flows in the system.

 This documentation covers all endpoints and scenarios in detail, providing a complete picture of how the API functions.
 Frontend developers can refer to this guide to understand the available resources and how to interact with the backend system effectively.